Our story

 For the next ten years God continued to grow the ministries both to the church and the general public through the service of many dedicated volunteers with thousands of guests meeting with him and returning home in this nation, and others, renewed, challenged and blessed with new vision.

-Then suddenly, in July 2007, when the work was at its peak he put a halt to everything through a seven foot flood.
+Then suddenly, in July 2007, when the work was at its peak, everything came to a halt because of a seven foot flood.
 The mill was still being dried out by industrial dehumidifiers when in September in the middle of the night, flames burst out of the front first floor windows, taking out half of the inside of the building.

 Thirty hours later the fire rekindled and took out the rest of the inside.

-In May 2008, at Father’s request, the Trustees met to formally terminate the Trust; but at the outset of that meeting, through a prophetic word, Father made it very clear that if it died the seed would bring forth much fruit.
+In May 2008, in following our heavenly Father’s leading, the Trustees met to formally terminate the Trust; but at the outset of that meeting, through a prophetic word, Father made it very clear that if it died the seed would bring forth much fruit.

 So the refurbishment of the buildings continued without knowing what the new vision would be, but knowing that the mill was now to be called ‘The House of Bread’ and that fresh bread was to be provided for all who are really hungry.

 The mill re-opened as The House of Bread in spring 2010.
-We continue to welcome people on retreat and to come along to various events hosted by the community.
+We continue to welcome people on retreat and to come along to various events.
 We also welcome churches and Christian organisations to host their own events.
+The House of Bread continues to thrive.
+Many are coming and meeting with God, the team is united and focused on Jesus being the centre of every aspect of The House of Bread.

 Please see ‘Our vision’ for the future life of The House of Bread.